cdown/chrisdown.name/index.md

 title: "Chris Down"
 ---

-I'm the 6th most trusted expert globally on Unix & Linux Stack Exchange, and a regular on many Unix mailing lists.
+I'm the 6th most trusted expert globally on [Unix & Linux Stack Exchange][ulse], and a regular on many Unix mailing lists.
 Correctness and simplicity (in that order) are my main goals when developing any system.

 In my free time, I design robust, concise applications across a wide spectrum of languages; you can find my public code on [my GitHub][github].
 I am highly